tomatolog/manticore/docs/8_sphinxql_reference/show_profile_syntax.rst

     SHOW PROFILE

-SHOW PROFILE statement, added in version 2.1.1-beta, shows a detailed execution profile of the previous SQL statement executed in the current SphinxQL session.
-Also, profiling must be enabled in the current session
-<b>before</b> running the statement to be instrumented.
-That can be done
-with a ``SET profiling=1`` statement.
+SHOW PROFILE shows a detailed execution profile of the previous SQL statement executed in the current SphinxQL session.
+Also, profiling must be enabled in the current session <b>before</b> running the statement to be instrumented.
+That can be done with a ``SET profiling=1`` statement.
 By default, profiling is disabled to avoid potential performance implications, and therefore the profile will be empty.

 Here's a complete instrumentation example: